 Presents Long-Term Data You Can Refer Back To

-If you’re a new business especially, starting with sales analytics is very much recommended.
-In the years ahead, as you begin to experience growth, you can express that growth in specifics, with numbers and stats to back you up, instead of using general terms.
+As you begin to experience growth in the years ahead, you can express it in specifics — with numbers and stats to back you up — instead of using general terms.

 Even if your company has been around for a few years, it’s never too late to start tracking your sales analytics.
 Having a long-term record of data also gives you more comparison points to look back on, such as how your company performed five, 10, or even 15 years ago.

-Sure, through sales data, you can review who bought what, in which quantities, and how much money it made your company, but a sales analysis can go so much deeper than that.
 You can see which products and services your customers like, as these will be the ones that sell the best.
-You can also take a closer look into your sales pipeline to review who progresses and who drops off and when.
+You can also take a closer look into your sales pipeline to review how many customers you’re able to reach and convert.

 Having a pulse on what makes your customers tick is one of the greatest tasks of any company.
-If you understand your audience inside and out, then you’ll see it through more conversions, greater sales, and more retained customers.
+If you understand your audience inside and out, then you’ll have more conversions, greater sales — and you can retain customers better.

 Fewer Missed or Lost Opportunities

-Market research is crucial in reclaiming these lost opportunities, as when you know your audience better, you can identify sales opportunities that weren’t otherwise apparent before.
+Market research is crucial in reclaiming these lost opportunities.
+When you know your audience better, you can identify sales opportunities that weren’t otherwise apparent.

 How to Perform a Sales Analysis Using CRM

-You now realize that to understand your customers, continue selling goods they care about, and to predict future trends and use historic information as a baseline for comparison, your company must begin gathering sales data and creating an analysis report.
+To understand your customers, continue selling goods they care about, and predict future trends, your company must begin gathering sales data.

 Step 1: Determine Which Sales Data Will Go into the Report and Gather the Data

-Using the metrics and types of sales analyses as covered in this article, determine which sales data is most important to your company at this stage.
-Yes, you want to boost your bottom line, but in doing that, you want to draw in and retain more customers as well.
+Using the metrics and types of sales analyses covered in this article, determine which sales data is most important to your company at this stage.

-Once you can answer those all-important questions, you need to determine who your most relevant variables are to meet your goals.
-Whether these are members within your own company or partners outside of it, with them, you can centralize on the metrics necessary for data collection.
+Once you can answer those all-important questions, you need to determine what your most relevant variables are to meet your goals.

-Step 2: Use a CRM or Other Sales Analysis Tool for Evaluating Your Data
+Step 2: Use a CRM for Evaluating Your Data

 Step 3: Send the Report to Relevant Parties